debezium/debezium-design-documents/DDD-8.md

 The `pg_current_snapshot()` will show only top-level transaction IDs; sub-transaction IDs are not shown;

 So if the snapshot is reading a chunk from a table that is modified through a sub-transaction a duplicate may not be recognized.

+Furthermore, the de-duplication algorithm is based on the assumption that the transaction isolation level is set to [READ COMMITTED](https://www.postgresql.org/docs/current/transaction-iso.html).